-- Substantial completion by mid of February and grand opening to be schedule by college - ii.
-RCC Life Science/Physical Science Reconstruction Project: The project is in the programming phase.
+i.
+RCC Life Science/Physical Science Reconstruction Project: The project is in the design phase.
 The project experienced an issue related to the mandatory seismic requirements.
 It is an issue that was not brought up before by the previous consultant.
 The cost for the mandatory seismic requirements and hazardous abatement were not part of the original project cost in the total amount of \$3.1M over budget.
 State Chancellor's Office has been appraised.
 Staff continues working on the design development with 19six architect.
 The review of the IT system, MEP, AV, etc. is scheduled for February.
 The FF&E final layout meeting is scheduled for March.

-ACTION: Follow up with the State about funding augmentation and approval of preliminary planning iii.
+- Follow up with the State about funding augmentation and approval of preliminary planning.
+No update - ii.
 Throwing Sport Facility: This is a DSA project.
 LPA Architects engaged and the project is in the design phase.
 The architect developed 3 value engineering proposals and issued 3 different drawings.
 West stated that the project is on hold due to budgetary issues.